 Research Overview

-I encourage interested individuals to send me an email through our contact page.
+I invite interested individuals to send me an email through our contact page.

 Sexual selection